Rural Business—Cooperative Service, USDA.

 1. Address To Request Application Package

-The application template for applying on paper for this funding opportunity is located at http://www.rd.usda.gov/programs-services/socially-disadvantaged-groups-grant.
+The application template to assist you in applying for this funding opportunity is located at http://www.rd.usda.gov/programs-services/socially-disadvantaged-groups-grant.
 Use of the application template is strongly recommended to assist you with the application process.
-You may also contact your USDA Rural Development State Office for more information.
+You may also contact your USDA RD State Office for more information.
 Contact information for State Offices is located at http://www.rd.usda.gov/contact-us/state-offices.
-You may also obtain an application package by calling 202-690-1374.

 2. Content and Form of Application Submission

-You may submit your application in paper form or electronically through Grants.gov.
+You must submit your application electronically through Grants.gov.
 Your application must contain all required information.

-To submit an application electronically, you must follow the instructions for this funding announcement at http://www.grants.gov.
-Please note that we cannot accept emailed or faxed applications.
+To apply electronically, you must follow the instructions for this funding announcement at http://www.grants.gov.
+Please note that we cannot accept applications through mail or courier delivery, in-person delivery, email, or fax.

 You can locate the Grants.gov downloadable application package for this program by using a keyword, the program name, or the Catalog of Federal Domestic Assistance Number for this program.

 To use Grants.gov, you must already have a DUNS number and you must also be registered and maintain registration in SAM.
-We strongly recommend that you do not wait until the application deadline date to begin the application process through Grants.gov.
+We strongly recommend that you do not wait until the application deadline date to begin the application process through Grants.gov (see paragraph (a) below for more on flexibility).

-You must submit all of your application documents electronically through Grants.gov.
+You must submit all application documents electronically through Grants.gov.
 Applications must include electronic signatures.
 Original signatures may be required if funds are awarded.

-After electronically submitting an application through Grants.gov, you will receive an automatic acknowledgement from Grants.gov that contains a Grants.gov tracking number.
+After applying electronically through Grants.gov, you will receive an automatic acknowledgement from Grants.gov that contains a Grants.gov tracking number.

 Your application must also contain the following required forms and proposal elements:

-(e) You must certify that there are no current outstanding Federal judgments against your property and that you will not use grant funds to pay for any judgment obtained by the United States.
+(c) You must certify that there are no current outstanding Federal judgments against your property and that you will not use grant funds to pay for any judgment obtained by the United States.
 You must also certify that you are not delinquent on the payment of Federal income taxes, or any Federal debt.
-To satisfy the Certification requirement, you should include this statement in your application: “[INSERT NAME OF APPLICANT] certifies that the United States has not obtained an unsatisfied judgment against its property, is not delinquent on the payment of Federal income taxes, or any Federal debt, and will not use grant funds to pay any judgments obtained by the United States.”
+There is no standard form to complete, but to satisfy the Certification requirement, you should include this statement in your application: “[INSERT NAME OF APPLICANT] certifies that the United States has not obtained an unsatisfied judgment against its property, is not delinquent on the payment of Federal income taxes, or any Federal debt, and will not use grant funds to pay any judgments obtained by the United States.”
 A separate signature is not required.

 (1) Applicant Eligibility.
 You must describe how you meet the definition of a Cooperative, Group of Cooperatives, or Cooperative Development Center.
 Your application must show that your individual Cooperative, Group of Cooperatives or Cooperative Development Center serves Socially-Disadvantaged Groups and a majority of the board of directors or governing board is comprised of individuals who are members of Socially-Disadvantaged Groups.
 Your application must include a list of your board of directors/governing board and the percentage of board of directors/governing board that are members of Socially-Disadvantaged Groups.
 NOTE: Your application will not be considered for funding if you fail to show that a majority of your board of directors/governing board is comprised of individuals who are members of Socially-Disadvantaged Groups.

-If applying as a Cooperative or a Group of Cooperatives, you must verify your incorporation and status in the State that you have applied by providing the State's Certificate of Good Standing and your Articles of Incorporation.
-You may also submit your By-laws if they provide additional information not included in your Articles of Incorporation that will verify your status as a Cooperative or a Group of Cooperatives.
-If applying as a nonprofit corporation, you must provide evidence of your status as a nonprofit corporation in good standing and your Articles of Incorporation.
-If applying as an institution of higher education, you must qualify as an Institution of Higher Education as defined at 20 U.S.C.
+You must verify your incorporation and status in the State that you have applied by providing the State's or Tribe's Certificate of Good Standing and your Articles of Incorporation.
+You may also submit your Bylaws if they provide additional information not included in your Articles of Incorporation that will help verify your legal status.
+If applying as an institution of higher education, documentation verifying your legal status is not required; however, you must demonstrate that you qualify as an Institution of Higher Education as defined at 20 U.S.C.
 1001.
 You must apply as only one type of applicant.
 The requested verification documents should be included in Appendix A of your application.
 If they are not included, your application will not be considered for funding.

 (2) Use of Funds.
 You must provide a brief discussion on how the proposed Project activities meet the definition of Technical Assistance and identify the Socially-Disadvantaged Groups that will be assisted.